 This value is specific for a porous hydrophilic structure and depends on the contact angle and the pore size.
-The air entry point of the METER tensiometer shafts is about 8.8 bars so it does not limit the measuring range.

 WATER VAPOR PRESSURE

 At a temperature of 20°C the vapor pressure of water is 2.3 kPa above vacuum.
 This means if the atmospheric pressure is 100 kPa at 20°C the water will start to boil or vaporize as soon as the pressure drops below 2.3 kPa (= 97.7 kPa pressure difference).
 At this point the limit of the measuring range of the tensiometer is reached.